omarfoz/authvt/README.md

    I used "CoreData" to save the pins and the photos to be accessible at all times.
 Such as:

-2.	**Using extension**
+2.	**Implementing authentication from the server**

-     I used extension to prevent redundancy and reuse the code and in force generic functions arguments, so it can be used multiple times and by many controllers.
+     I used authentication by Face ID or fingerprint to easily login.